liferay/liferay-docs/develop/tutorials/articles/115-mobile/03-mobile-sdk/11-building-mobile-sdks.markdown

 Alternatively, you can download the ZIP or TAR.GZ file listed under each tag on GitHub.

-Now you're ready to create your own module with the Mobile SDK!
+Now you're ready to build the Mobile SDK!

 ## Building a Liferay Mobile SDK [](id=building-a-liferay-mobile-sdk)

-After you've downloaded the Mobile SDK's source code, you need to build a module for your portlet's services.
-The Mobile SDK Builder comes with a command line wizard that helps you build your module.
-From the Mobile SDK's root folder, run the following command to start the wizard:
+After you've downloaded the Mobile SDK's source code, you must build the module in which you'll build your custom portlet's Mobile SDK.
+The Mobile SDK Builder comes with a command line wizard that helps you build this module.
+To start the wizard, run the following command in the Mobile SDK source code's root folder:

     ./gradlew createModule